SequAna-Ukon/VTK_CF/README.md

 Both papers have been uploaded to the ILLIAS system in `Publications/SequAna`

-It would be a good idea to make yourself familiar with the papers before starting the practical work.
+It would be a good idea to familiarize yourself with the papers before starting the practical work.

 ## Location
 The practical will take place in room M739 from 09.00-16.30 on the 6-8th of December.
-It is currently unclear whether we will have access to the room on the 9th of December as well.
+It is currently unclear whether we will also have access to the room on the 9th of December.

 Abdoallah aka "Abdo", the current SequAna bioinformatician will be running the practical and will be there to assist you.

 ## Computing setup
-You will need access to a computer to complete this practical.
+You'll need access to a computer to finish this practical.
+While M739 does contain computers that you could use to login to the
-While M739 does contain computers that you could use to login to the SequAna computational server (where much of the work will occur) this is a very inconvenient way to work as your home directory is deleted after every session and it is not possible to install
+SequAna computational server (where much of the work will occur) this is a very inconvenient way to work as your home directory is deleted after every session and it is not possible to install